onetribeyoyo/ancestors/README.md

 From the original note:

-    "Just a few tunes of
+    Just a few tunes of
     our favorite songs.
     Please excuse mistakes
     & sour notes
           Love
-        Mom"
+             Mom

 ------